tn9702135/brain-controllability-stimulation/README.md

 This repository contains the MATLAB and Julia code and datasets for the paper titled "Exploring the Relationship Between Controllability Criteria and Brain Stimulation Effects Using a Next-Generation Network Model" by Tahereh Niyazmand, Marzieh Kamali, Farid Sheikholeslam, and Farzaneh Shayegh.

-The manuscript is currently under review (revised submission) at Heliyon.

 ## Computational Pipeline